Uma Thurman: Television and film roles (2019–present)

 Thurman played a grieving mother in the Netflix supernatural horror series Chambers, which was released on April 26, 2019.
 Alex McLevy, writing for The A.V.
 Club, remarked that she "[sold] the hell out of [her] often absurd role", which he found to be "over-written", as part of an overall mixed response.
 In 2019, Thurman also received a career honorary award at the David di Donatello Film Awards in Italy, and performed the role of Helene Alving in a revival of Henrik Ibsen's Ghosts at the Williamstown Theatre Festival.

 Thurman reunited with Robert De Niro, her co-star in Mad Dog and Glory, for the family comedy The War with Grandpa, in which she portrayed the daughter of his recently widowed character.
 Originally filmed in May 2017, the film had a lengthy post-production due to the closure of The Weinstein Company, the original distributor, but was eventually released theatrically in North America on October 9, 2020, by 101 Studios.
 Despite negative reviews, The War with Grandpa made US$40 million worldwide, which was deemed a success amid the COVID-19 pandemic.
 She served as the narrator of The Age of Nature, a three-part documentary series, which aired on PBS in October 2020.

 The Apple TV+ thriller series Suspicion, which premiered on February 4, 2022, featured Thurman as an American media mogul whose son is kidnapped.
 The production received mixed reviews from critics, who collectively noted that she "was barely in it at all", despite being heavily promoted.
 She next portrayed Arianna Huffington, the co-founder of The Huffington Post, in The Battle For Uber, the first season of Super Pumped, an anthology drama television series created by Brian Koppelman and David Levien, which debuted on Showtime on February 27, 2022.
 While Brian Lowry of CNN praised Thurman's efforts at a Greek accent, Adrian Horton of The Guardian described her portrayal as "a cringey caricature" of Huffington.
 Thurman appeared as Roxanne Martel in the coming-of-age film Hollywood Stargirl, which was released on June 3, 2022, on Disney+.

-In 2023, Thurman starred as an art dealer in the crime thriller The Kill Room, alongside Pulp Fiction collaborator Samuel L. Jackson, and as fictional US president Ellen Claremont in the Amazon Prime romantic comedy Red, White & Royal Blue.
+In 2023, Thurman starred as an art dealer in the crime thriller The Kill Room, alongside Pulp Fiction collaborator Samuel L. Jackson, and as fictional US president Ellen Claremont in the Amazon Prime Video romantic comedy Red, White & Royal Blue.
 She also joined the cast of the sequel to The Old Guard, alongside Charlize Theron.
 The Old Guard 2 was released in 2025.